 “I just don’t think she’s a cute kid,” Heidi said.

 My friend, who we’ll call Brittany, and I immediately defended Blue’s adorableness.
 Heidi then went on to say how much cuter North West is than Blue and how her facial features are beautiful and Blue’s are not.

-With more patience than I usually reserve for problematic White women who express anti-black sentiments, I explained to Becky—I mean Heidi—why it was trash for her to compare the physical attributes of an unambiguously black child with those of a mixed-race black child.
-We already know many White people find non-mixed Black children to be unattractive.
-And in my humble opinion, it will always inherently be out-of-pocket for a White person to criticize a Black person’s—and a child’s especially—appearance.
+With more patience than I usually reserve for problematic white women who express anti-black sentiments, I explained to Becky—I mean Heidi—why it was colorist trash for her to compare the physical attributes of an unambiguously black child with those of a mixed-race black child.
+We already know many white people find non-mixed black children to be unattractive.
+And in my humble opinion, it will always inherently be out-of-pocket for a white person to criticize a black person’s—and a child’s especially—appearance.

 The disdain for black phenotypes is so pervasive that even black people have internalized contempt for blackness.
 I, like so many other black girls, grew up self-loathing and imagining what life would be like if I could successfully wish away my “bad” hair and brown skin.
 It took years worth of emotional labor to decolonize my perception of beauty and self-worth.
 And folks are not about to put Blue through this.
 Not on my watch.